ARM-software/psa-api/doc/crypto/api/ops/key-agreement.rst

     *   In a call to `psa_key_agreement()` or `psa_raw_key_agreement()`, with algorithm `PSA_ALG_FFDH`.
     *   In a call to `psa_key_derivation_key_agreement()`, with any combined key-agreement and key-derivation algorithm constructed with `PSA_ALG_FFDH`.

-    When used as part of a multi-part key-derivation operation, this implements a Diffie-Hellman key-agreement scheme using a single Diffie-Hellman key pair for each participant.
+    When used as part of a multi-part key-derivation operation, this implements a Diffie-Hellman key-agreement scheme using a single finite field Diffie-Hellman key pair for each participant.
 This includes the *dhEphem*, *dhOneFlow*, and *dhStatic* schemes.
 The input step `PSA_KEY_DERIVATION_INPUT_SECRET` is used when providing the secret and peer keys to the operation.

     The shared secret produced by this key-agreement algorithm is :math:`g^{ab}` in big-endian format.
 It is :math:`\lceil{(m / 8)}\rceil` bytes long where :math:`m` is the size of the prime :math:`p` in bits.